ehwest/mdn_qms/SOP_Standard_Operating_Procedures/README.md

 The requirements for Medical Data Networks LLC are clear and described in detail in [SOP_0006 Medical Device Reporting] (https://github.com/ehwest/mdn_qms/blob/master/SOP_Standard_Operating_Procedures/SOP_0006_Medical_Device_Reporting.md )

-The requirements are summarized here:
+The requirements are repeated here:

   1. If MDN becomes aware of a Reportable Event, MDN will file an MDR as follows:
     1. within 5 days of becoming aware that a Reportable Event requires remedial action to prevent an unreasonable risk of substantial harm to the public health;